-Starting a blog for your business is like infusing a vitamin cocktail into your marketing: start publishing awesome content and you can see great results.
+In case you’re wondering why so many write about the benefits of blogging for business: starting a blog for your business is like infusing a vitamin cocktail into your marketing strategy.
+Begin publishing awesome content and you will see great results!

 And here’s the best part.
 Once the word’s out about how great your blog is, it will help your business grow for years to come.

 After reading this post, you’ll understand why blogging is so important for business, even if you might think there are too many blogs out there.

 Specifically, I will address the following questions I get asked all the time:

 - What is blogging and what are its advantages and disadvantages?